redpesk-common/afb-librust/README.md

-Exposes afb-libafb to rust language.
+# Exposes afb-libafb to rust language

 This module permit to develop afb-binding that are fully compatible with C/C++ ones.

 Afb-librust provides a rust native safe api to full libafb binding functionalities.

 ![Rust binding architecture](./docs/assets/rust-verb-info.png)